 He had been at his job as a foreman in Kfour, 40 kilometers (25 miles) north of Beirut.
 Unable to reach any of his family in the wake of the explosion, he sat in a taxi for 45 minutes to Beirut.
 When the traffic got blocked, he abandoned the car and ran the remaining few miles home.

 “I saw people dead in their cars along the way...
 The more I saw the more I imagined something horrible has happened to the family,” he said.

 That’s when Fawaz called him and broke the news that Sedra had died.

 A month after the explosion, the family has been reunited in temporary shelter in an apartment south of Beirut.
-They are devastated, still getting treated for injuries as the medical bills pile up.
+They are devastated, still getting treated for injuries and trying to make ends meet as the medical bills pile up.